Best Practices for Equal Opportunity Liaisons

 - Description of methods that will be used to check Reference/Work Experience.

-- Identification of the person(s) responsible for clerical support to the Search Committee, and of the person designated by the EOL to receive the Affirmative Action Data Forms.
+- Identification of the person(s) responsible for clerical support to the Search Committee.

 - Monitoring recruitment, screening, and interviewing processes.